 Nothing racial, just preference, they always tell Rita.
-But she’s a racist for preferring white men; she’s repeatedly accused of hating herself.
+But she’s a racist for preferring white men.
+She’s repeatedly accused of hating herself.

 A white man.
 Because that’s what she prefers.

 Although her weed man is black.
-And sometimes he stays, when the loud isn’t enough, when she comes down too soon and needs to follow it with a shot of Hennessy, and he helps her finish the bottle, then finishes her.
+And sometimes he stays, when the loud isn’t enough, when she comes down too soon and needs to follow it with a shot of Henny, and he helps her finish the bottle, then finishes her.

 Maybe she does hate herself.
 Maybe God does too.
-Maybe He’s sick of seeing her in church on Sunday, knowing where she was the night before, where she’ll be after the congregation’s dismissed, knowing she’ll slip out before the alter call.
+Maybe He’s sick of seeing her in church on Sunday, knowing where she was the night before, where she’ll be after the congregation’s dismissed, knowing she’ll slip out before the altar call.

 “You’re wrong,” Renee always says.
 “He’s waiting for you to come to Him.
 A Father doesn’t turn His back on His children.”